Best Iron Sets for Mid Handicappers in 2026

 Our MatchScore™ engine scored every published iron set in the database against a synthetic mid-handicap profile: 155-yard 7-iron carry, S85–95 mph swing speed bucket.
 The composite score weights three factors:

-- Speed Fit (15%) — how the shaft and design characteristics align with your swing speed range
+- Speed Fit (10%) – how the design aligns with your swing speed range

 Why it scores well